M17-Project/OpenHT-hw/README.md

 3) Using a copper wire, connect `VIN` and `VBAT`.
 4) Secure goldpin headers in place by putting them on the DISCO board (Arduino male connector and the 2x8 female connector) and solder them.
 5) Populate JP401 and short the two left pins,`JTAG_EN` to `GND`, "OFF" position.
-6) Prepare a micro-SD card with the FPGA image, its filename has to be `fpga_00.bit`.
+6) Prepare a micro-SD card with the FPGA image, its filename should be `OpenHT_impl_1.bit`.
 The SD card has to be preformatted with FAT32.
 7) Plug the mini-USB port and flash the firmware from the `main` branch.
-8) In the GUI, tap on the cog icon (upper left corner), then press the `Load FPGA` button.
+8) In the GUI, tap on the cog icon (upper left corner), then press the `Erase NOR` button.
+After a few seconds (about 3), press the `SD to NOR` button and wait a few seconds more.
 9) After the flashing is done, press and hold the power-on button for at least 1.5 seconds.
 The "LED" next to the cog icon should light up in green.

 Step 8) needs to be performed only *once* for a fresh FPGA image.
-After that, the image is transferred to the NOR flash and is retrieved by the FPGA automagically.
+After that, the image is transferred to the NOR flash and is supposed to be retrieved by the FPGA automagically.
 It is highly recommended to use terminal for getting debug info.
 The terminal is 115,200 baud, 8n1, over the COM port exposed by the DISCO board.